jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week1/1-8_Getting_help.md

 # Getting Help ???

-*We probably won't get to this in class, so explore this section on your own.*

 ### Getting help on the internet

 **!!!
 Quick tip**: If you need help!, your first line of defense is GOOGLE!!!
 Some common sites that have large repositories of computational questions and answers: